Savoie Drive Prototyping

 To prototype this, we had to house the drive electronics in an external case as shown in the photo.

-A Mk I & Mk II Retrofit Package
+The Savoie Drive and a Mk I & Mk II Retrofit Package

-Click the photos for a full-screen view.
+(click the photos for a full-screen view)

 Galibier Design - Savoie Retrofit Drive Footprint